Quantum-for-Life/phase2/README.md

 - `NUM_CPUS` is the `mpirun` option specifying the number of processes to run.
 This must be a power of 2.
 - `SIMUL_FILE` is the path to the simulation file in the HDF5 format.
-- `NUM_STEPS` is a integer number of Trotter steps the program is going to compute.
+- `NUM_STEPS` is an integer number of Trotter steps the program is going to compute.

 Optionally, you can specify the level of log messages for the program to report,